aaamini/quickml/README.md

 -   Converting character features to factors (i.e., categorical variables).
 -   Removing highly diverse factors (e.g., phone numbers or IDs).
--   TODO: Removing almost constant factors
+-   Removing sparse factor levels (those that will most likely lead to a constant level in train/test splits).
+-   Coding ordinal factors either into integer or using polynomial contrasts (two options as of now).
--   Coding factors into dummy variables.
+-   Coding nominal factors into dummy variables.
 -   TODO: Imputing on train/test.
 -   Hyperparameter tuning for some of the algorithms.